jentery/506v3/index.md

 * Audre Lorde's "The Uses of Anger" (4 pages; in *Women's Studies Quarterly* 9.3 1981),
 * Christian Sandvig's "The Internet as the Anti-Television: Distribution Infrastructure as Culture and Power" (17 pages; from *Signal Traffic: Critical Studies of Media Infrastructures* 2015, edited by Lisa Parks and Nicole Starosielski), and
 * T.L.
 Taylor's "Ethnography as Play" (25 pages; in *American Journal of Play* 14.1 2021)

+## Week 5 (October 6th): Performing + Watching Play

+*Before seminar*, please:
+* Read Josef Nguyen's ["Performing as Video Game Players in Let's Plays"](https://journal.transformativeworks.org/index.php/twc/article/view/698/615) (22 pages; in *Transformative Works and Cultures* 22 2016),
+* Read Melanie Oberg's "The Video Video Game" (18 pages; in *Popular Culture Studies Journal* 9.2 2021),
+* Draft a response to Prompt 3, and
+* Optional: check out *Amnesia: The Dark Descent*, *Amnesia: Rebirth*, *The Sims*, *Minecraft*, *Kirby's Dream Course*, and *Papers, Please* (all mentioned in the assigned reading).

+What's the relation between performance, affect, and power in a player story?
+How are player stories variously interpreted or decoded by audiences?

+*During our fifth meeting*, we'll discuss these two texts (60 minutes) and then start preparing for next week's workshop (30 minutes).
+A visiting speaker will join us (45 minutes), and you'll also have an opportunity to share some of your thoughts on Prompts 1 and 2 (10 minutes).
+I'll comment on your early work in progress prior to this meeting, and we'll review Prompt 4 before we go (5 minutes).

+Visiting speaker: TBD

+*Prompt 3*: Play one of the [recommended games or fictions](games.html) for at least two hours (including replay if need be), preferably with someone else in the seminar.
+As you do, try experimenting across different media with three distinct ways to document your performance or experience of play.
+Then use a total of 300-500 words (excluding references) to describe your three approaches and, in so doing, provide an example or two of each in action.
+(You can attach, insert, or embed audio, images, video, or text.
+Any text included in your examples does not count against your allotted 250-300 words.)
+Since you're collaborating with someone on this one, you are welcome to co-author your response.
+Please include your primary and secondary sources in a references section after the description and documentation.
+Aside from time spent playing the game or fiction, I advise spending two hours or less writing your response.
+Your audience is other people in this seminar, including me, and you are welcome to write informally.
+(You'll submit this response on November 3rd, but I suggest writing at least a draft for today's meeting.)

+Further reading (not required or expected; just more context if you'd like it):
+* Mia Consalvo's "Kaceytron and Transgressive Play on Twitch.tv" (16 pages; from *Transgression in Games and Play* 2019, edited by Kristine Jørgensen and Faltin Karlsen),
+* Dan Hagen's "Fair Use, Fair Play: Video Game Performances and 'Let's Plays' as Transformative Use" (30 pages; in *Washington Journal of Law, Technology, and Arts* 13.3 2018),
+* Stuart Hall's "Encoding/Decoding" (11 pages; 1973, republished in *The Cultural Studies Reader* 1999, edited by Simon During),
+* Hall's "Notes on Deconstructing 'The Popular'" (8 pages, 1981, republished in *Cultural Resistance Reader* 2002, edited by Stephen Duncombe),
+* Brenda Laurel's "The Nature of the Beast" (35 pages; from *Computers as Theatre* 1991),
+* Adrienne Shaw's "Encoding and Decoding Affordances: Stuart Hall and Interactive Media Technologies" (11 pages; in *Media, Culture, and Society* 39.4 2017), and
+* Ivan O. Taylor Jr.'s "Video Games, Fair Use, and The Internet: The Plight of the Let's Play" (25 pages; in *Illinois Journal of Law, Technology, and Policy* 2015)